 - You’re growing mold.
 Leaking sewage pipes mean moisture in places you don’t want moisture.
 This can cause fungi and mold to grow in seemingly strange areas of your home.
 If you notice a mold spot, look for other signs of sewer damage.

 - Your drains are slow.
 If your drains are slow to… well, drain… you’re on your way to a larger clog.
 Don’t use chemical drain cleaners, which can ultimately make the situation much worse by corroding your pipes.
-Try natural alternatives or calling in the pros.
+Try natural alternatives or call in the pros.
 It’s worth it!

 - You have a pest infestation.
 Remember the sewer rats?
 If you start seeing evidence of a rodent infestation, they might be coming in from your sewage pipes.
 Same with bugs like cockroaches.
 These pests are great at finding little cracks to wiggle through, especially underground where your sewer pipes are!